 - New sheets and pillowcases for the twin beds in our guest housing.

-- Clothes and backpacks for the Prison Ministry.
-(Read more about our Prison Ministry here).
+- Clothes and backpacks for Hospitality Beyond Borders.
+(Read more about Hospitality Beyond Borders here).

 - A trailer for hauling our cattle — It will be pulled by the truck given to us by Beverly and John McCracken.
 That wish for a farm truck once appeared on this list.
 Thank you Beverly and John!